tokio-rs/prost/README.md

 ### Tag Inference for Existing Types

-Prost supports inferring tags for existing types with the struct `tags` attribute.
+Prost automatically infers tags for the struct.

-With `#[prost(tags = "sequential")]`, fields are tagged sequentially in the order they are specified, starting with `1`.
+Fields are tagged sequentially in the order they are specified, starting with `1`.

 You may skip tags which have been reserved, or where there are gaps between sequentially occurring tag values by specifying the tag number to skip to with